open-mmlab/mmselfsup/docs/en/advanced_guides/add_transforms.md

 # Add Transforms

 In this tutorial, we introduce the basic steps to create your customized transforms.
-Before learning to to create your customized transforms, it is recommended to learn the basic concept of transforms in file [transforms.md](transforms.md).
+Before learning to create your customized transforms, it is recommended to learn the basic concept of transforms in file [transforms.md](transforms.md).

 - [Add Transforms](#add-transforms)
   - [Overview of Pipeline](#overview-of-pipeline)